We have created this privacy statement in order to demonstrate The Party Wall Company’s commitment to your privacy.

 This policy outlines how your personal data will be collected and processed by us in accordance with the General Data Protection Regulation EU 2016/679.

-The data controller and data processor is Jason Hughes of The Party Wall Company (UK) Ltd.
+The data controller is Jason Hughes of The Party Wall Company (UK) Ltd.

 Through you choosing to use this web site, sending us emails, exchanging correspondence and telephone calls, we collect your contact details (addresses and telephone numbers) for the sole purposes of forwarding to you initial academic advice prior to contract, providing fee proposals and conducting professional dispute resolution and advisory services.
 We also collect similar data on you and your property from Land Registry.
 We necessarily have to retain these records where associated with our communications for professional and legal reasons.